Guardian to launch income protection cover

-Guardian’s new income protection cover is expected to go live in the coming weeks.
+Guardian’s new Income Protection (IP) offering is expected to go live in the coming weeks.

 Related topics: income protection, Protection